ranquility in Every Whisk – Shirashino Landscape Nodate Matcha Set for Mindful Moments

 Product Description

-Complementing the bowl is a compact bamboo chasen (whisk) specifically designed for nodate—the open-air tea ceremony.
-Though smaller than a standard whisk, it performs with precision, creating a smooth, airy froth whether you're in a garden, at a picnic, or simply enjoying tea at home.
+The set includes a compact bamboo chasen (whisk) designed specifically for nodate—the open-air tea ceremony, measuring approximately 4 inches tall.
+Although smaller than a standard whisk, it performs with precision, allowing you to create a smooth, airy froth, whether you're in a serene garden, at a picnic, or savoring tea in the comfort of your home.
+This whisk ensures a delightful matcha preparation experience, enabling you to whisk with flowing movements that enhance the matcha's rich flavors.

 Product Information